pjsinco/elit-ornare/README.md

         * max-width on .story should be 40.9824375em
             * that's its width at desktop
     * what if we set the max-width on .story as the same width of the leaderboard?
+        * so that'd be 45.5em

 * @890px width:
     * .story is 728px wide --> same as leaderboard

+* let's let med-rects run into the story at some wider views